You and I are connected in ways beyond our comprehension.

 I want you to know that I am right there with you.

-Regardless of your beliefs, cultural values, and anything else that has divided us for decades — I am with you on this journey.
-I am all in — good times and bad times.
+Regardless of beliefs, cultural values, or anything else that has divided us for decades — I am with you on this journey.
+I am all in — through the good times and the bad.

 There’s a common cause-and-effect out there — particularly in the United States.
 It’s something that has recently taken hold of the people and it’s causing serious problems.

-This is something I’d prefer not to spend a lot of time writing about but, it is something that must be addressed immediately.
+Political correctness is something I’d prefer not to spend a lot of time on but, but this is something that must be addressed.

-I fear that if people don’t begin to understand what’s happening — the damage may become irreversible and the next generation will suffer more than anyone realizes.
+I fear that if people don’t soon analyze this – the damage will become irreversible and the next generation will suffer far more than anyone realizes.

 The world we know today — the comfort we are able to embrace at night as we rest, the opportunity and/or chance to pursue our passions, the ability to fight for what we believe is right, or the ability to develop ourselves in the pursuit of self-mastery — all will become a colorful memory about the way things used to be.